zacgerber/backend-word-count-assessment/README.md

 # WordCount

-In this assignment you will use your knowledge of Python basic strings, arithmetic, file reading, and dictionaries to create a command line utility to count the words in the text files in the `books` directory -- ([small.txt](./books/small.txt) and [alice.txt](./books/alice.txt)).
+In this assignment you will use your knowledge of Python basic strings, arithmetic, file reading, and dictionaries to create a command line utility to count the words in the text files in the `books` directory &mdash; ([small.txt](./books/small.txt) and [alice.txt](./books/alice.txt)).

 Complete the command-line python program named `wordcount.py` so that it will count the number of words in a text file using optional flags named `--count` and `--topcount`.